Summer Feeding Program

 Wellness Policy: Our LWCS Wellness Policy includes information related to our School Meals.

-For more information, you can contact Reinaldo Cuadrado, Director of Food Service, at 863-679-6560 or by email at reinaldo.cuadrado@lwcharterschools.com.
+For more information, you can contact Terrance Burroughs, Food Service Coordinator, at 863-456-4471 or by email at terrance.burroughs@lwcharterschools.com.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.